@synth_cinema: Horror Bites - It Comes to Life

 THE WOLF MAN (1941)

-Onto another original - at least in some regards.
-The first werewolf adventure Werewolf of London (1935) is an odd film.
-The tone, the pacing and the editing are all off, there are too many characters, and there's barely any of the lore you'd expect.
+Onto another original... at least in some ways.
+The earlier adventure Werewolf of London (1935) is an odd film.
+The tone, the pacing, and the editing are all off, there are too many characters, and there's barely any of the lore you'd expect.
 In fact it's all over the place and the story about flowers from Mongolia doesn't make much sense.
 The best scenes involve two gin swilling old ladies who show up half way through to add some random humour to the proceedings.
 So in this case it kind of makes sense that most people remember the Lon Chaney Jr. version.
 Although it's not part of the 1930s horror explosion it's still a film chock full of spooky mist and portents of doom.

-It also has the most unlikely father and son duo with the all American aw-shucks regular guy Larry (Chaney) and his dad the manor owning prim and proper Sir John (Claude Rains).
-Maybe his late brother got all the Englishness in his genes.
-Unlike some of the attempts to cast Chaney as other horror favourites this is the one that works since he's got that sort of sadness about him.
-He starts off as a total creep as he spies a local girl Gwen (Evenlyn Ankers) but he lends the part some pathos as things progress (although I think someone in the writing department confused binoculars with a telescope).
-His romantic intent is soon shot down however, since not only is Gwen already engaged to another man but he's about to be involved in a nasty incident involving Béla Lugosi and a nearby gypsy tent.
+It also has the most unlikely father and son duo; the all American aw-shucks regular-guy Larry (Chaney) and his dad the manor owning prim and proper Sir John (Claude Rains).
+Maybe his late brother got all the Englishness in the deal.
+Unlike other attempts to cast Chaney as horror favourites this is the one that works since he's got a sort of sadness about him.
+He starts off as a creep, spying on local girl Gwen (Evenlyn Ankers), but he lends the part pathos as things progress (although someone in the writing department confused binoculars with a telescope).
+But his romance is soon shot down since not only is Gwen already engaged but he's about to be involved with Béla Lugosi and a nearby gypsy tent.

-It's not clear why the first werewolf seems to be a lot more wolf than man, or why Larry's transformation isn't the same (or why a pentagram is the sign of impending werewolf death).
-But the story soon takes a turn into dark woods and mysterious poems - everyone in town seems to know about wolf's bane and moon light even before all the problems begin.
-The main issue though is the way that it sort of runs out of steam by the end, and the conclusion never really delivers on the more interesting ideas presented.
-There are a lot of debates about the nature of Larry's condition being in the mind.
-But instead it rushes to the finale involving Gwen running about at night exactly as you'd be expecting.
-It's fun and it looks good, but it could have been more.
+It's not clear why the first werewolf seems to be a lot more wolf than man, or why Larry's transformation isn't the same (or even why a pentagram is the sign of impending werewolf death).
+But the story takes a turn into dark woods and mysterious poems as everyone in town seems to know about wolf's bane and moon light, even before all the problems start.
+The main issue is the way that it sort of runs out of steam by the end, and the conclusion never delivers on the more interesting ideas presented.
+There are a lot of debates about the nature of Larry's condition being in the mind, but it rushes to a finale involving Gwen running about at night as you'd imagine.
+It's fun and it looks good but it could have been more.

 3/5